colbyeagan/AFTSA/readme.md

 from AFTSA import randoms
 ```

-For functions to perform specified intervals time series analysis
+For functions to perform specified interval time series analysis
 ```python
 from AFTSA import intervals
 ```